 Which is why…

-If you have any specific medical questions or concerns about your condition, you’re definitely going to want to seek out a true medical profession because we’re just not going to be able to help you out!
+If you have any specific medical questions or concerns about your condition, you’re going to want to seek out a true medical profession because we’re just not going to help you out!
 But, if you’re looking for help finding the “Best” life insurance policy that you can qualify for, you’ve definitely come to the right place!

 What rate (or price) can I qualify for?

-Now as you can see, there are a lot of factors that are going to come into play when trying to determine what kind of “rate” you might be able to qualify for.
-This is why, it’s pretty much impossible know of sure what kind of “rate” you might be able to qualify for or even if you’ve be able to qualify for coverage at all without at least speaking with you for a few minutes.
+Now, as you can see, there are many factors that are going to come into play when trying to determine what kind of “rate” you might qualify for.
+This is why it’s pretty much impossible to know of sure what kind of “rate” you might be able to qualify for or even if you’ll be able to qualify for coverage at all without at least speaking with you for a few minutes.